Statistical Inference for High-Dimensional Linear Regression with Blockwise Missing Data: Simulation

+{ For each $i\in [1 : (n+N)]$, we simulate $\bm{X}_i$ independently from a multivariate Gaussian distribution with mean ${0}$ and a covariance matrix $\bm{\Sigma}$, and generate $y_i=\bm{X}_i^\top\bm{\beta}+\epsilon_i$ with $\epsilon_i\sim_{i.i.d.} N(0,1)$.
+The relevant covariates share the same signal strength $\beta_s$, that is, the nonzero elements in $\bm{\beta}$ are all equal to $\beta_s$.
+In the following three settings, all the samples are randomly assigned to four missing groups.
+In Settings \ref{lowD} and \ref{highD1}, we assume missing not at random for covariates from three sources and the four missing pattern groups are as shown in Figure \ref{block_structure}.
+In contrast, we assume missing at random in Setting \ref{MAR}, and add one more data source where variables are all observed for each subject.
+Regarding the missingness of the response, in each setting, { the response is missing completely at random,} where only $n/N$ of all samples in each group are observed.
+This satisfies Assumption (A1). }

-We compare all the methods in the following three settings.
-In Settings \ref{lowD} and \ref{highD1}, we assume informative missing with data from three sources and four missing pattern groups as shown in Figure \ref{block_structure}.
-In Setting \ref{MAR}, we assume missing at random, and add one more data source where variables are all observed for each subject.
-In each setting, we construct confidence intervals for a relevant covariate with confidence level $95\%$, and evaluate each method using the coverage rate and average length of the confidence intervals based on $250$ replications. { Let $S$ denote the number of data sources, $p_i$ denote the number of total covariates in the $i$-th data sources, and $q_i$ denote the number of relevant covariates in the $i$-th data sources for $1\le i \le S$.}
+In each setting, we construct confidence intervals for a relevant covariate with confidence level $95\%$, and evaluate each method using the coverage rate and average length of the confidence intervals based on $250$ replications. { Let $p_l$ denote the number of total covariates in the $l$-th data source, and $s_l$ denote the number of relevant covariates in the $l$-th data source for $l \in [1: S]$.} Recall that {$s$ denotes the number of all the relevant covariates which specifies the sparsity of the coefficient vector $\bm{\beta}$.
+That is, we have $s$ nonzero elements in $\bm{\beta}$.} Also, recall that $n_r$ denotes the number of supervised samples in the $r$-th missing group for $r \in [1: R]$.
+Then we have $\sum_{r=1}^R n_r=n$.